aridjayarecipes/cutesrecipes.web.app/content/post/1768-steps-to-make-perfect-my-carrot-and-coriander-soup.md

 1. Take to taste Salt and pepper

 Oil•Onions, chopped•Ground Coriander•Potatoes, chopped small•Carrots, peeled, chopped small•Veg or Chicken Stock•Fresh Coriander from supermarket•Mint Jelly.
-This recipe was inspired by a soup of Diana Kennedy&#39;s.
+This recipe was inspired by a soup of Diana Kennedy's.
 If you can find cilantro with its roots attached, add the roots, well washed, to the soup for an even stronger cilantro flavor.
-This carrot and coriander soup recipe is a classic soup recipe - and it&#39;s easy to make in the comfort of your own home.
+This carrot and coriander soup recipe is a classic soup recipe - and it's easy to make in the comfort of your own home.

 <!--inarticleads2-->